Skip to content

 Zoloft Side Effects in Women

-It is important to speak with your doctor if you experience any of these side effects so they can adjust your dosage accordingly.
-Taking too much sertraline can increase the risk of serious side effects.
+Speak with your doctor if you experience any of these side effects so they can adjust your dosage accordingly.
+Taking too much sertraline can increase the risk of severe side effects.

 Pregnancy-related side effects of Zoloft in women: Zoloft is not recommended for pregnant or nursing women.
 It may cause harm to an unborn baby or a newborn baby.
 Consult your doctor if you are considering taking Zoloft if pregnant.